 - The special allowance for passive activity losses from rental real estate activities,

 - Taxable social security benefits,

-- IRA deductions,
+- IRA deductions.

-- Excludable savings bond interest,
+- · Excludable savings bond interest,

-• The exclusion of amounts received under an employer's adoption assistance program,
+- The exclusion of amounts received under an employer's adoption assistance program,

-- The student loan interest

-- deduction, and

-- The tuition and fees deduction.
+- The student loan interest deduction, and - The tuition and fees deduction.

 For purposes of figuring the adjustment to each of these items, your adjusted gross income is increased by the total of the amounts on line 3 and line 4.
-Do not take into account any NOL carryback from 2014 or later.
+Don't take into account any NOL carryback from 2017 or later.

 In most cases, figure the adjustment to each item of income or deduction in the order listed above and, when figuring the adjustment to each subsequent item, increase or decrease adjusted gross income by the total adjustments you figured for the previous items.
 However, a special rule applies if you received social security benefits and deducted IRA contributions.
 Use the worksheets in Pub.
-590-A. Contributions to Individual Retirement Arrangements (IRAs), to refigure your taxable social security benefits and IRA deductions under the special rule.
+590-A, Contributions to Individual Retirement Arrangements (IRAs), to refigure your taxable social security benefits and IRA deductions under the special rule.

 Enter on line 6 the total adjustments made to the listed items.
 Attach a computation showing how you figured the adjustments.
-Mortgage Insurance Premiums Deduction Worksheet-Line 20